 APPLY NOW!
-Admission to the spring 2015 seminar is competitive and requires an application (online form and advisor email to email@example.com confirming their support of your participation in the course).
-The application process closes Thursday, October 23, 2014 and notifications go out mid-late November.
+Admission to the spring 2015 seminar is competitive and requires an application (online form and advisor email to firstname.lastname@example.org confirming their support of your participation in the course).
+As still have a few spots left in the program, the application process has been extended!
+If interested, please complete your application today.

 PROV 601: “Thriving in Your Graduate Program: Fostering Graduate Student Success” is a seminar for beginning (1st- and 2nd-year) doctoral and Master’s degree students that is offered during the spring semesters.